-My nurses receive about 3-6 months of education and training directly from me before they are allowed to inject patients with fillers.
+My nurses receive about 3-6 months of education and training from me personally, daily, before they are allowed to inject patients with fillers.

-Dr. Marla Klein opened her private practice in 2002, and has an excellent reputation.
-During the recession of 2005-2009 her practice stayed open while many med spas went bankrupt and closed their doors overnight.
-When many med spas closed, they did it without warning and they took their clients' money with them and vanished.
+Dr. Marla Klein opened her private practice in 2002 and during the recession of 2005-2009 her practice stayed open while many med spas went bankrupt and closed their doors overnight.
+When those med spas closed, they did it without warning and they took their clients' down payments with them and vanished.

-We do not encourage anyone to up-sell to our patients with the use of commissions, but most med spas do.
+We do not encourage anyone to up-sell to our patients with the use of commissions, but many med spas do.

-Spas that pay in the form of commissions, the injector's pay is determined directly by their ability to sell a patient more services.
+Spas often pay their employees in the form of commissions, the injector's pay is determined directly by their ability to sell a patient more services.
 Ever wonder why some people have so much filler in their face?

-Too often, I am asked to help someone who was treated in a med spa, who had a problem, and the med spa refused to treat the complication.
+Too often, I am asked to help someone who was treated in a med spa, who had a problem, and the med spa did not know how to treat the complication.